Cleaning Drains With Baking Soda & Vinegar: 4 Things You Need To Know

 Physically cleaning out a small trap is easy, and is a 100% cure for the vast majority of clogs affecting plumbing fixtures such as sinks, area drains, tubs, and showers.
 Here’s a link to a quick tutorial on how to clean or change a drain trap.

-Cleaning Drains With Baking Soda And Vinegar: 4 Points To Consider
+Cleaning Drains With Baking Soda And Vinegar: 4 FAQs

-One of the main reasons why cleaning drains with baking soda and vinegar are not effective is that the chemical reaction between the two ingredients is simply not meant to dissolve tough clogs.
+Baking soda and vinegar is not effective at cleaning drains.
+One of the main reasons why cleaning drains with baking soda and vinegar is not effective is that the chemical reaction between the two ingredients is simply not meant to dissolve tough clogs.
 The fizzing reaction and gas created may help loosen some small blockages.
 However, it is not typically strong enough to break down larger clogs or remove hard-to-reach debris.

 As a result of the above facts, if you have a serious drain clog, using baking soda and vinegar is unlikely to be effective.

-2. The reaction of cleaning drains with baking soda and vinegar can damage pipes
+2. Will baking soda and vinegar damage drain pipes

-Another issue with using baking soda and vinegar to clean drains is that the chemical reaction between the two ingredients can cause damage to your pipes.
+Yes, using baking soda and vinegar to clean drains creates a chemical reaction between the two ingredients can cause damage to your pipes.
 When you mix baking soda and vinegar, the resulting chemical reaction produces carbon dioxide gas.
-This gas can build up inside your pipes, causing pressure to build up and potentially leading to cracks or leaks in older pipes.
+Carbon dioxide can build up inside your pipes, causing pressure to build up and potentially leading to cracks or leaks in older pipes.

 In addition to the potential issue of the pressure of the gas, the high acidity of vinegar can also damage certain types of pipes over time, particularly older pipes made from copper or brass.